Appearance

 curl -v -X GET "https://api.cloud.jabra.com/meetingrooms/api/meetingrooms/{groupId of one of devices in room}" -H "Cache-Control: no-cache" -H "api-version: 1"

-- H "Ocp-Apim-Subscription-Key: {your API subscription key}""Example of rebooting all Jabra devices in a meeting room:
+- H "Ocp-Apim-Subscription-Key: {your API subscription key}""Example: Reboot all Jabra meeting room devices in a room:

 http